Phone: (512) 596-5417

 Describe a teacher or student who made a lasting impact in your life.

 My music history professor at St. Olaf College, Alice Hanson, made a profound impact on my ability to be an analytical thinker.
 When she would have one-on-one feedback sessions with each of her students to discuss our research papers, she would hold our feet to the fire the whole time, forcing us to justify every choice we made in our writing.
 Anyone who took one of her courses would agree that she was eccentric, unrelenting, and a force of nature.
 Some of her lectures were so iconic and moving, former students of hers would attempt to sneak into her classroom just to experience them one more time.
-When she passed away a few years ago, many of us former students sent a flurry of emails with audio recordings of her lectures attached.
+When she passed away a few years ago, many of us former students sent a flurry of emails with audio recordings of her unforgettable lectures about Beethoven and Mahler symphonies.